How Many Americans Are Addicted to Drugs?

 What Is a Substance Use Disorder?

-According to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), a “substance use disorder describes a problematic pattern of using alcohol or another substance that results in impairment in daily life or noticeable distress.”
+A substance use disorder describes a pattern of using a substance that results in impairment in daily life.

-For a person to be diagnosed with an illicit drug disorder, they must display two of the following 11 symptoms within a 12-month period:
+For a person to be diagnosed with a substance use disorder, they must display two of the following symptoms within a 12-month period:3

-- Consuming more of the drug than originally planned
+- Consuming more of the drug than planned

-- Worrying about stopping use of the drug or consistently failing in efforts to control its use
+- Worrying about trying to quit the drug or failing in efforts to control its use

 - Spending a large amount of time using drugs or doing whatever is needed to obtain them